Select from a question below to learn more.

 - If you take too much BRIVIACT, call your Poison Control Center at 1-800-222-1222 or go to the nearest emergency room right away

 Your doctor will tell you how much BRIVIACT to take and when to take it.
 You start with the full recommended dose from day one.
-BRIVIACT does not require titration – which means that you do not need to increase your dose over several weeks.
+BRIVIACT does not require titration – which means that you may not need to increase your dose over several weeks.

 Taking your epilepsy medicine exactly as your doctor recommends is one of the most important things you can do to help manage your seizures.
 Do not stop taking your medicine if your seizures become less frequent or stop altogether.
 BRIVIACT is a daily treatment, so you must continue taking it until your doctor tells you to stop.
-If your doctor decides to stop your BRIVIACT treatment, he or she will give you instructions to slowly stop taking BRIVIACT.
+If your doctor decides to stop your BRIVIACT treatment, he or she will give you instructions on how to slowly stop taking BRIVIACT.

 Do not stop taking BRIVIACT without first talking to a healthcare provider.
 Stopping BRIVIACT suddenly can cause serious problems, including seizures that will not stop (status epilepticus).